Why are we, the Sociology faculty, excited about Sociology and Anthropology?

 JAMES M. DICKINSON

-(Ph.D., University of Toronto) firstname.lastname@example.org teaches courses on Cities and Suburbs, Social Change, Class and Economic Inequality, Art and Society, and The Sociology Senior Seminar.
-He is a member of the Baccalaureate Honors Program, where he has taught interdisciplinary courses on art and culture.
-He also is Director of the Social Work Program.
+(Ph.D., University of Toronto) email@example.com teaches courses on Social and Cultural Change, Cities and Suburbs, Inequality, and the Sociology Seminar for graduating seniors.
+He is a member of the Baccalaureate Honors Program, where he has taught interdisciplinary courses on art and culture, developing societies, and global inequalities.
+He also advises students in the Social Work Program.

-Dr Dickinson’s current research interests include change and the contemporary city, issues in contemporary art, and the sociology of architecture.
-He has recently written and published on the built environment of American cities, contemporary landscape and public art, and the history of prison architecture.
+Dr. Dickinson’s current research interests include change and the contemporary city, issues in contemporary visual culture, and the sociology of architecture.
+He has recently written and published on the built environment of American cities, contemporary landscape and public art including graffiti and murals, and the architectural history of prisons and grain elevators.
+He has published photo-essays on post-Katrina New Orleans and the evolving landscape of violence in Philadelphia.
 He has been curator of several exhibitions for the University Gallery.

 “British-born, I acquired three different degrees from three different countries!
 My peripatetic sociological education puts me in a good position to identify what are the deep structural features shared by societies and what aspects of a culture are functions of political, cultural and historical differences.
 In all my courses I bring an historical and comparative perspective to the subject, exploring the ways people shape and change the cultures of which they are a part, as well as critically analyzing the way societies like to describe themselves and the way they actually are.” – Dr. Dickinson